 Bone density evaluation may reveal osteopenia or osteoporosis.

-The cornerstones of treatment for CF patients are antibiotics, airway clearance, and nutritional support.
-A standard treatment regimen includes airway clearance and exercise, mucolytic agents, bronchodilators, anti-inflammatory agents, supplemental oxygen, and nutritional support.
+The cornerstones of treatment for CF patients are airway clearance therapies and techniques, bronchodilators, anti-inflammatory therapies, specific antibiotic and infection prevention regimens and nutritional support.
 CF patients should be cared for at a comprehensive CF care center by a multidisciplinary health care team that includes a physician, nurse, respiratory therapist, dietitian, and social worker.
-A consensus statement detailing the current evidence-based approach to the care of CF patients has recently been published.
+Many clinical care guidelines are available from the Cystic Fibrosis Foundation.

 Participation in regular exercise may help preserve pulmonary function.
 A review of exercise benefits indicated that, over 3 years of physical training, the mean annual rate of decline in forced vital capacity was significantly greater in the control group compared with the exercise group.
 Both aerobic exercise and resistance exercise appear to benefit CF patients.
 Children who received aerobic training had significantly better peak aerobic capacity, whereas those who received resistance training had better weight gain, lung function, and leg strength than children who received aerobic training.

-Antibiotics are used both for pulmonary exacerb ations and chronic suppressive therapy, although the latter is under study for its role in antibiotic resistance.
-During acute exacerbations of chronic infections, therapy is typically aggressive, frequently using 2 combined intravenous antipseudomonal antibiotics (depending on sputum culture sensitivities) over 2 to 3 weeks.
-A complete microbiologic assessment of expectorated sputum, including antibiotic susceptibility testing, should be performed at lea st once a year.
-More than 75% of CF patients are chronically infected by P aeruginosa by adulthood, and this represents the most significant cause of infection over the life of the patient.
+Antibiotics are used both for pulmonary exacerbations and chronic suppressive therapy.
+During acute exacerbations of chronic infections, therapy is typically aggressive, and treatment should be guided by each patient’s most recent sputum culture.
+A complete microbiologic assessment of expectorated sputum, including antibiotic susceptibility testing, should be performed every three months.
+More than 75% of CF patients are chronically infected by P. aeruginosa by adulthood, and this represents the most significant cause of infection over the life of the patient.
 Staphylococcus aureus is the most prevalent bacterial infection in childhood.

 Chronic treatment with oral antibiotics is not recommended because the benefits do not outweigh the associated antibiotic resistance that it may cause, with two exceptions: